SparksTheFolf/ScoutifyDocs/docs/index.rst

 Scoutify's Documentation and Public Whitepaper
 ===================================

-**Scoutify** (/Scout'ify/) is a closed source machine learning FRC (First Robotics Competition) api wrapper that accuratly computes match information based on custom sources and custom wrapper algorithms.
+**Scoutify** (/Scout'ify/) is a closed source machine learning model for FRC (First Robotics Competition) api wrapper that accuratly computes match information based on custom sources and custom wrapper algorithms.

 In essence, It pulls data from: